thomasbcox/results-america-app/ADMIN_GUIDE.md

 # Results America - Admin Guide

-This guide covers the administration features for the Results America application, including database seeding, monitoring, and maintenance.
+This guide covers the administration features for the Results America application, including database management, user administration, and system monitoring.

-## Quick Start
+## 🚀 Quick Start

 ### 1. Access Admin Dashboard

 Navigate to `/admin` in your browser to access the main admin dashboard.

+**Note**: Admin access requires authentication.
+You'll need to:
+1. Request a magic link via `/auth/login`
+2. Verify your email
+3. Be promoted to admin role (see "Creating Admin Users" below)

-### 2. Seed Production Database
+### 2. Database Setup

-If your production database lacks data, run the seeding script:
+If your database lacks data, run the seeding script:

 ```bash
 npm run deploy:seed